-- (1) A Classification Survey is to be carried out at the time when application for registration is made. - (2) Classification Maintenance Surveys are to be carried out at the times as prescribed below. - (A) Annual Surveys are to be carried out at intervals specified in Pt 1, Ch 2, 201. - (B) Special Surveys are to be carried out at intervals specified in Pt 1, Ch 2, 401. - (C) An Occasional Survey: at a time falling on any of mentioned below, independently of Special Surveys and Annual Surveys. - (a) When main parts of the systems have been damaged, repaired or renewed - (b) When the systems are modified or altered - (c) Whenever considered necessary by the Society
+- (1) A Classification Survey is to be carried out at the time when application for registration is made. - (2) Classification Maintenance Surveys are to be carried out at the times as prescribed below. - (A) Annual Surveys are to be carried out at intervals specified in Pt 1, Ch 2, 201. - (B) Intermediate Surveys are to be carried out at intervals specified in Pt 1, Ch 2, 301. - (C) Special Surveys are to be carried out at intervals specified in Pt 1, Ch 2, 401. - (D) An Occasional Survey: at a time falling on any of mentioned below, independently of Special Surveys and Annual Surveys. - (a) When main parts of the systems have been damaged, repaired or renewed - (b) When the systems are modified or altered - (c) Whenever considered necessary by the Society